 YOUR RIGHTS REGARDING MEDICAL INFORMATION ABOUT YOU

-You have many rights with regard to your medical information.
-If you wish to exercise any of these rights, you must submit your request in writing, unless otherwise noted.
+You have many rights with regard to your Health Information.
+If you wish to exercise any of these rights, we ask that you submit your request in writing.

 CHANGES TO THIS NOTICE